AlexMathew/scrapple/docs/intro/tutorial.rst

 - Single page tabular scrapers
 - Link crawlers

-Once you've `installed Scrapple`_, you can see the list of available commands and the related options using the command
+Once you've :doc:`installed Scrapple <install>`, you can see the list of available commands and the related options using the command

 ``$ scrapple --help``

-.. _installed Scrapple : install.html
+The description for the commands provided by Scrapple are described in the :ref:`commands <topics-commands>` section.

+The :ref:`configuration file <topics-config>` is the backbone of Scrapple.
+It specifies the base page URL, selectors for the data extraction, the follow link for the link crawler and several other parameters.

 Examples for each type are given.